What are brand touchpoints and how do you analyse them?

 When we talk about the customer experience, we’re actually talking about the result generated by a series of interactions between a company and a customer.
 Each of these individual interactions are what we call ‘brand touchpoints’.

 A brand touchpoint is defined as any interaction between your brand and a customer.
-Each business has hundreds of touchpoints, but popular examples include:
+Each business has hundreds of touchpoints, but popular examples include

 - Websites

-- Face-to-face interactions with customer service representatives
+- Face-to-face interactions with the customer service team

 - Transactions (both on a checkout page and in a store at a till)